 (3) Temporary Assistance for Needy Families;

 (4) Program on Work, Employment, and Responsibility; or

 (5) Interim Disability Assistance.

 To qualify for the security camera voucher program, applicants are required to submit responses to application questions and provide proof of current receipt of public assistance.
-Note: It may take up to 45 working days process your application and install the camera provided your application is complete and approved.
+Upon determining eligibility, a third-party entity will arrange a time with the applicant to install the camera.
+Once the cameras are installed, they will be registered with the Metropolitan Police Department (MPD).
+MPD does not have access to live video from the camera system, however, MPD may request that the program participant provide access to recorded footage.
+Note: It may take up to 45 working days process your application and install the camera system provided your application is complete and approved.